Home

 • Earl Shilton Sewage Treatment Works

-We were approached by Severn Trent’s contractor to discuss the creation of site access and a proposed working platform to be installed at the sewage treatment works at Earl Shilton, southwest of Leicester.
+We were approached by Severn Trent’s contractor to discuss the creation of site access and the installation of a proposed working platform at the sewage treatment works at Earl Shilton, southwest of Leicester.

 The works were being developed to increase its waste processing capacity.
 The proposed plant for the site works required temporary works access as well as a working platform for the concrete pump and hydraulic (Kobelco CKE700) crawler crane.

 The traditional approach to working platform design is to use a BR470 design methodology as suggested by BRE – Working Platforms for Tracked Plant (2004).
-Instead, our technical team proposed using a form of load spread analysis incorporating the use of E’GRID Biaxial geogrid.
+Instead, our technical team proposed a load-spread analysis using TerraGrid Pro Biaxial geogrid.
 This meant the working platform thickness could be reduced by a further 40% compared to BR470.

-Although the application area was not large, when operating in such confined spaces, the benefit was significant.
+Although the application area was not large, the benefit was significant when operating in such confined spaces.
 Reducing the resources required can have a very positive impact on such a restricted site, not only reducing costs but also minimising the contractor’s construction programme and overheads.

 Earl Shilton